Can interns manage their manager?

 - This wouldn’t be a relationship where she asks questions and I would give her the easy answer.
 We would collaborate on solutions.

 - We wouldn’t introduce each other as mentor and mentee in public.
 We are equals, we just have different experiences.

 Needless to say, I was flattered.
 Not only to keep in contact, but it meant a lot to me that she valued what I had to say and wanted to keep connected.
 Her father is a very well-connected individual and although I am sure she is having a number of these types of calls I was excited to be on the list.
 She is a fast and thoughtful study and it always brings a warm feeling to my heart when I hear about her wins both professionally and personally.

 As promised, she set up the call and we spoke the last weekend.
-She is taking a full load of college classes and has an internship.
+She is taking a full load of college classes, is on the college cheer squad, and has an internship.
 All this as a freshman.
 Oy vey!
 Whoever said millennial’s are lazy haven’t met this high flyer.